Dunn-Dev8/Dunn-Dev8/README.md

 - 👋 Hi, I’m @Dunn-Dev8
 - 👀 I’m interested in Programming & Game Development
-- 🌱 I’m currently learning C and Rust
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Nothing at the moment
-- 📫 How to reach me:
+- 📫 Reach me at jacobnelsonfoale@tuta.io
-- Discord: Dummkopf#4781